mhaugrud/msumcspy/_sources/Functions/ProgrammingWithStyle.rst

     the license is included in the section entitled "GNU Free Documentation License".

-.. index:: style, readability, pythonic, docstring
+.. index:: style, readability, Pythonic, docstring

 Programming With Style
 ----------------------